-Investors can purchase shares the following symbols: of beneficial interest (S), with warrants or with rights (T), units (U), when issued and when distributed (V), and with warrants (W).
+Investors can purchase shares the following symbols: of beneficial interest (S), with warrants or with rights (T), units (U), and when issued and when distributed (V).
+Also, the W at end of stock symbol (W) means with warrants.
 Seeing an "X" as the last identifier letter denotes a mutual fund.

 Rounding out the alphabet of one letter extensions is "C," given when the issuer has been granted an extension of qualification standards by NASDAQ for a limited time.
 Miscellaneous situations get an L or a Z, and Y denotes an American Depositary Receipt.

-To provide global market information coverage, Reuters news service pairs up thousands of stock symbols and more than 100 different stock exchange designations with its Reuters Instrument Codes.
-These RICs can appear in headlines, captions, titles, stories and metadata, according to the company.
+To provide global market information coverage, Reuters news service pairs up thousands of stock symbols and more than 100 different stock exchange designations with its Reuters Instrument Codes (RICs).
+RICs can appear in headlines, captions, titles, stories and metadata, according to the company.
 Confusion can occur when RICs are not removed before general publication.

 Austin resident Thomas Charles has written professionally for more than 30 years, first as a daily newspaper reporter, more recently online with SEO content, consumer and high tech marketing, public relations and grant campaigns.
 He holds a journalism and law degree from the University of Texas.